About Us

-The School of Phlebotomy course of study is designed to prepare students for the ever-changing field of phlebotomy.
+The Phlebotomy Program is designed to prepare students for the ever-changing field of phlebotomy.
 Phlebotomists serve a more vital role than ever before in the care of patients, thanks to increasing demand to provide patient samples for diagnostic testing.
-As a student of our program, you will develop venipuncture skills along with the critical thinking and communication skills required to provide essential patient samples used to diagnose diseases and monitor patients' progress.
+Students will develop venipuncture skills along with the critical thinking and communication skills required to provide essential patient samples used to diagnose diseases and monitor patients' progress.

-The School of Phlebotomy program at Cleveland Clinic is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
+The Phlebotomy Program at Cleveland Clinic is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
 Program outcomes will be posted after completion of first academic session.

 5600 N. River Rd.